 Trains or mentors peers and new employees, as needed.

-Bachelor of Science (BSc) degree in a life science, natural science or business is required.
-An advanced degree (MD, PhD, MSc, or PharmD) is preferred
+of Science (BSc) degree in a life science, natural science or business is required.
+An advanced degree (MD, MSc, or PharmD) is preferred

-Minimum 8 years professional experience in Pharmacovigilance (PV) and/or quality risk management required.
+Minimum 8 professional in Pharmacovigilance (PV) and/or quality risk required.

-Experience in and/or knowledge of risk management in a regulated industry is required; Recognized certifications are preferred (eg, ISO 31000, ICH Q8, Q9, Q10, etc.)
+in and/or knowledge of risk in a regulated industry is required; Recognized certifications are preferred (eg, ISO 31000, ICH Q8, Q9, Q10, etc.)